 A session shall consist of all meetings held between September 16 and the following September 15, and questions which are lying on the table or which have been subjected to a Motion to Reconsider shall die with the end of the Session, but questions may be postponed to the next Session.

-Notice and Agenda of all regular meetings of the Faculty Senate shall be submitted for publication in the Staff Newsletter and The Daily Barometer for public dissemination prior to the time of such meetings.
-Notice of special meetings shall indicate the nature of business to be considered, shall constitute the Agenda, and shall be circulated by whatever means available to each Senator and submitted to the staff newsletter and The Daily Barometer for publication at least twenty-four (24) hours prior to the meeting.
+Notice and Agenda of all regular meetings of the Faculty Senate shall be posted on the Faculty Senate website and submitted for publication in the Staff Newsletter and The Daily Barometer for public dissemination in a university publication prior to the time of such meetings.
+Notice of special meetings shall indicate the nature of business to be considered, shall constitute the Agenda, and shall be circulated by whatever means available to each Senator and submitted to the staff newsletter and The Daily Barometer for a university or Faculty Senate publication for public dissemination at least twenty-four (24) hours prior to the meeting.

 Meetings may be held with Senators in attendance or participating remotely via electronic media that allows Senators to participate and vote using a method approved by the Executive Committee.

 It shall be the responsibility of all members to attend all meetings of the Faculty Senate.
 When circumstances require the absence of a Senator from one or more meetings, it shall be the Senator's responsibility to provide a substitute to attend who is eligible for election to the Faculty Senate (from the Senator's constituency but is not a current Senator or ex-officio member).
 The substitute shall have the powers, privileges, duties, and responsibilities of the absent Senator and shall be eligible to vote upon all motions coming before the Faculty Senate.
-In the event of a Senator's absence, without providing a substitute, for three meetings during one year see Article V, Section 7.
+In the event of a Senator's absence, without providing a substitute, for three meetings during one year, see Article V, Section 7.

 Sec.
 3. Any meeting of the Faculty Senate may be converted into either an Executive meeting, excluding all but elected and ex-officio members of the Senate, the Parliamentarian, Faculty Senate Office staff, and others who may be designated at the time, or a Faculty meeting, which shall be the same as an Executive meeting, except that anyone entitled to vote in the election of members of the Senate shall also be entitled to attend.
 In addition, the Senate President shall have the authority to call either type.
 Such meetings may be called for purposes of discussion, but not for the purposes of taking any final action or making a final decision.
 The Senate President must announce the statutory authority* before going into either type of meeting.